abaldwin06/huiyc-website/Readme.md

 - SQLAcademy SQLite Database

 ## TODO
-- remove all but about us and services sections of main page
+[x] update contact emails and contact section
-- update with copy from the flyer
+[] update call to action/donation options
-- create a template page for the sub-pages
+[] remove all but about us and services sections of main page [] update with copy from the flyer
-    - animal shelters
+[] create a template page for the sub-pages
-    - rescues
+    [] animal shelters
-    - animal rights
+    [] rescues
-    - spay/neuter
+    [] animal rights
-- update with the copy editing from brendan
+    [] spay/neuter
-- make the nav bar links that aren't in use hidden or "coming soon"
+[] update with the copy editing from brendan
-- start to build the back-end, pull in dog photos from shelters
+[] make the nav bar links that aren't in use hidden or "coming soon" [] tart to build the back-end, pull in dog photos from shelters

 ### Built Based on Bootstrap Template
 Template Name: Anyar